groovy-tutorial/groovy-tutorial/manuscript/02/02_10_RegularExpressions.md

 In the code above, `~/https?:\/\/.*/` is the regular expression pattern that's essentially looking for any string starting with `http` or `https`.
 The `s?` will match 0 or 1 occurrence of `s` in the pattern.
 You'll notice the odd-looking `\/\/` - I need to escape the forward slashes in `http://` so that Groovy doesn't confuse them with the slashes used to define the regular expression pattern (`~/../`).

-We'll also look at the special operators for regular expressions in the next tutorial: Operators.
+We'll also look at the special operators for regular expressions in the [section on Operators](#chops).

 Underpinning Groovy's regular expression functionality is the Java class [`java.util.regex.Pattern`](http://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).
 Groovy handles the compiling of the pattern and this helps you focus on the struggle of getting the regular expression correct :)